Home » politics

 – James Madison, The Federalist (New York: 1818) Barnes and Noble pp. 53-54

-Trumps myopic spite does not allow him either the political aptitude or the moral decency to rise above jealousy and spite–it vitiates his ability to make sound decisions as this country’s president.
+Trumps myopic spite demonstrates his lack of the moral decency required to rise above jealousy and spite–it vitiates his ability to make sound decisions as this country’s president.

 He is full of childish spite, especially towards his predecessor, and this spite is currently his great motivator.
 From domestic issues to foreign affairs, he is seeking to dismantle President Obama’s Legacy.

-He plans on tearing up the hard won Iran Nuclear Accord.
+His spitefulness will also impact foreign affairs.
+He plans on tearing up the Iran Nuclear Accord–a huge diplomatic victory for the Obama Administration.
 What other logical reason is there for this act than pure spite towards Obama?
-He has offered no proof that Iran is cheating.
-He hasn’t even called for UN inspectors to investigate possible weapons-grade uranium enrichment activity.
+He has not proffered any evidence that Iran is deceiving The United States.
+He hasn’t called for UN inspectors to investigate possible weapons-grade uranium enrichment activity.
+The only problem Trump has with the Accord is that it is an important part of Obama’s presidential legacy.

-As the proliferation of weapons of mass destruction is one of the single greatest challenges of modern international relations, one would assume that Trump has done his due diligence in deciding to nix the Treaty.
-But all that matters to him is that the predecessor whom he dislikes passed it into law–that’s enough to undo the hard work of our nation’s diplomats.
+The proliferation of weapons of mass destruction is one of the single greatest challenges of modern international relations–so one would assume that Trump has done his due diligence in deciding to nix the Treaty.
+But all that matters to him is that it was promulgated by his predecessor –that’s enough to undo the hard work of our nation’s diplomats.

 Only a truly powerful group of ideological dogmatists, well-funded by our wealthiest citizens, could redefine American democracy, unscrupulously steal the sovereignty of the American people, and obscure the belief in the progressive economic values subscribed to by The Constitution’s Framers.